ASMblock/BlockChain/Readme.md

 $ cd $CHAIN
 ```

-You can build Chain Core using the `build-cored-release` script.
+You can build ASM Chain using the `build-cored-release` script.
 The build product allows connections over HTTP, unauthenticated
-requests from localhost, and the ability to reset the Chain Core.
+requests from localhost, and the ability to reset the ASM Chain.

 `build-cored-release` accepts a accepts a Git ref (branch, tag, or commit SHA)
 from the chain repository and an output directory: